ricardogomes/ipl-teams-students/README.md

 Having Powershell, the next step is to install the Teams Module.
 The recomendend way is to use the PowerShellGet tool.

-The followinf commands need to be executed in a Adminstrator priviledged Powershell (right-click Powershell -> Run as Administrator).
+The following commands need to be executed in a Adminstrator priviledged Powershell (right-click Powershell -> Run as Administrator).

 ```powershell
 Install-Module -Name PowerShellGet -Force -AllowClobber